Lovelace-Learning-Labs/ads-learn-lms/01-linear-data-structures/04-queue-interface.md

 * What types of records are being stored
 * How records will be organized in memory
 * How client code will interact with the data structure
-* Whether interactions are queries or commands
+* Whether operations are queries or commands
-* How specific interactions will be implemented
+* How specific operations will be implemented
 * What patterns might appear in client workflows
 * Any specific performance requirements